drdrmc/drdrmc.github.io/about.md

 this sojourn the Cambridge lablet was shut.
 Before joining Nottingham in 2009 I enjoyed the cut and thrust of two startups, XenSource (now Citrix) and [Netronome](https://www.netronome.com/).
-During my time at Nottingham I have also spent a fun year as Chief Innovation Officer at the [Digital Catapult](https://www.digicatapult.org.uk/) during its startup phase in 2013/2014 and more recently spent a short sabbatical helping colleagues set up Unikernel Systems (since acquired
+During my time at Nottingham (2009-2024) I also spent a fun year as Chief Innovation Officer at the [Digital Catapult](https://www.digicatapult.org.uk/) during its startup phase in 2013/2014 and more recently spent a short sabbatical helping colleagues set up Unikernel Systems (since acquired